Ayon090/adminDashboad.github.io/README.md

 # adminDashboad.github.io
-This is an admin panel with diffrent features
+This is an admin panel with different features